rationalpov/mentalModel/sizeAndScale.md

 In our physical world, Strengh is a function of objects cross area. but the weight is a function of the size.

 That means if we scale an ant by 10 times, its legs cross section area only increase by 100 times, but need to support 1000 times the current weight.

+so when you scale an ant 1000 times or 1000000 times, it would not be an ant anymore, it will look and feels and behave completely different from an "ann".

 This scaling effect has huge implication on the things around us: